Jackson theorem and modulus of continuity in Hilbert spaces and on homogeneous manifolds: Introduction and Main Results

 whose infinitesimal operators are partial derivatives $\partial/\partial x_{j},\>1\leq j\leq d$.
 The corresponding spaces $PW_{\sigma}$ and spaces on trigonometric polynomials can be introduced in terms of the Laplace operator $\Delta=\partial_{1}^{2}+...+\partial_{d}^{2}$.

-The goal of this paper is to develop a unified approach to Jackson-type estimates in a space of a strongly continuous unitary representation of a Lie group.
-Namely, we consider an appropriate notion of Paley-Wiener vectors and a modulus of continuity in a space of unitary representation of a Lie group $G$ in a Hilbert space $\mathbf{H}$ and prove an analog of the Jackson inequality (\ref{classical}) in a such general setting.
-Note that an approach to a generalization of the classical approximation theory to a Banach space in which a strongly continuous bounded representation of a Lie group is given was outlined without complete proofs in \cite{Pes1}-\cite{Pes6}.
-The problem of developing approximation theory in classical and non-classical settings attracted attention of many mathematicians and in particular was recently considered in \cite{D, DX1, DX2, DP, FFP, KT-1, KT-2, KR, NRT1, NRT2, O, Pes7}.
+The main objective of this paper is to develop a unified approach to Jackson-type estimates in a Hilbert space in which space in which a family of strongly continuous bounded semigroups is given.
+It allows us to consider an appropriate notion of Paley-Wiener vectors and a modulus of continuity in a Hilbert space $\mathbf{H}$ space of unitary representation of a Lie group $G$ (see definitions below) and to prove an analog of the Jackson inequality (\ref{classical}) in a such general setting.
+We apply these results to function spaces on homogeneous manifolds, i.e. to manifolds which have many symmetries.
+Our development is extensively using the notion of Peetre's K-functional.

+Note that an approach to a generalization of the classical approximation theory and K-functional to abstract spaces in which a strongly continuous bounded representation of a Lie group is given was outlined without complete proofs in \cite{Pes1}-\cite{Pes6}.
+The problem of developing approximation theory and K-functional in non-classical settings attracted attention of many mathematicians and in particular was treated in \cite{D, DX1, DX2, D1, D2, FFP, KR, NRT1, NRT2, O, Pes8}.

-We consider a Hilbert space $\mathbf{H}$ and operators $D_{1}, D_{2},...,D_{d}$ which generate strongly continuous uniformly bounded semigroups $T_{1}(t), T_{2}(t),...,T_{d}(t), \>\> \|T(t)\|\leq 1, \>\>t\geq 0$ (see \cite{BB} for the general theory of the one-parameter semigroups).
+We consider a Hilbert space $\mathbf{H}$ and operators $D_{1}, D_{2},...,D_{d}$ which generate strongly continuous uniformly bounded semigroups $T_{1}(t), T_{2}(t),...,T_{d}(t), \>\> \|T(t)\|\leq 1, \>\>t\geq 0,$ (see \cite{BB} for the general theory of the one-parameter semigroups).
 An analog of a Sobolev space is introduced as the space $\mathbf{H}^{r}$ of vectors in $\mathbf{H} $ for which the following norm is finite

 where $r\in \mathbb{N},\>\> f\in \mathbf{H}.$ By using the closed graph theorem and the fact that each $D_{i}$ is a closed operator in $\mathbf{H}$,\ one can show that this norm is equivalent to the norm